Aravindh-SNR/mrctc-frontend/README.md

-Front end of MRCTC - a (dummy) subset of IRCTC for Metropolitan cities of India, built using React.
+Front end of MRCTC - a dummy rail e-ticketing app for Metropolitan cities of India, built using React.

 Check out the live app at https://mrctc.netlify.app/